Connecting you with resources on campus, in the community, and beyond!

 Local Spiritual & Religious Communities

 One of the wonderful things about living in Burlington is the opportunity to explore and connect with a diversity of spiritual and religious communities.
-Download this PDF list of possible communities based on their proximity to campus and/or recommendation by a member of the UVM community.
+Possible Communities (pdf) based on their proximity to campus and/or recommendation by a member of the UVM community.

 - Interfaith Calendar - Part of creating an inclusive and equitable campus climate is being mindful of important religious and cultural celebrations when scheduling academic work and co-curricular programming.
-Two different PDF versions of the Interfaith Calendar are available, one for the current academic year and the other a multi-year layout.
-For a more extensive list of holidays along with a brief description, see UVM's Larner College of Medicine Religious Holidays Calendar.
+Two different PDF versions of the Interfaith Calendar are available:

 - UVM Dining - Information on how UVM Dining aims to provide dietary options for a variety of religious practices.